This article appeared in Rock and Ice issue 132 (April 2004).

 “I think she’s got it now,” said Joanne, craning to see Lynn 110 feet above.
 “It eases there.”

-Fortunately, I have a three-foot reach advantage on Lynn Hill, and could stretch past the Chinese acrobat moves, thieving by on sidepulls and shallow jams.
+Fortunately, I have a three-foot reach advantage on Lynn Hill, and could stretch past the acrobat moves, thieving by on sidepulls and shallow jams.
 While it lacked a definitive crux, there were long stretches of 5.10 and overall the pitch felt about 5.11c.
 The few wires and cams notwithstanding, pitch five closely resembled a modern sport-climbing lead, save that it hung halfway up a wall and actually had holds.

 The fixed ropes ended here, with 300 vertical feet looming above.
 Much as we wanted to press on and bag the whole climb, without Jorge’s first installing another stack of bolts, we had no chance.
 It crossed my mind to grab our little rack, cast off, and hope for the best, but the next few hundred feet looked bulging, bald and periodically loose.
 And even if I had a bolt kit, the steepness shot down any chance of lead bolting without aid slings.
 Yet, with luck, and a few more days of toil, the whole mother might go free, a concept so wonderful that, down at the base, I suggested Jorge immediately get back to work.
 A short, stout man with the perseverance of an Andean mountaineer—which he’d been in the Bolivia of his youth—Jorge finished bolting a month or so later.
 The next weekend found Lynn, Joanne and me back at the highpoint.